-\paragraph{Faithfulness and Consistency.} We evaluate faithfulness from two coupled aspects.
-The first aspect involves evidence selection when gold supporting evidence is available.
-The second aspect focuses on the attribution of the generated content to the provided sources.
+Faithfulness can be evaluated from two coupled aspects: evidence selection when gold supporting evidence is available, and attribution of generated content to the provided sources.

-When gold supporting evidence is available, we first evaluate evidence selection by comparing the predicted evidence set $\mathcal{E}_{\text{pred}}$ against the gold set $\mathcal{E}_{\text{gold}}$ at the evidence unit level such as supporting fact sentences.
-Following the standard supporting fact protocol in multi hop QA tasks like HotpotQA~\citep{yang-etal-2018-hotpotqa}, we compute instance wise precision, recall, and F1 score:
+When gold supporting evidence is available, evidence selection can first be evaluated by comparing the predicted evidence set $\mathcal{E}_{\text{pred}}$ against the gold set $\mathcal{E}_{\text{gold}}$ at the evidence unit level such as supporting fact sentences.
+Following the standard supporting fact protocol in multi-hop QA tasks like HotpotQA~\citep{yang-etal-2018-hotpotqa}, instance-wise precision, recall, and F1 score can be computed:

 In this context, the vertical bars denote set cardinality and the intersection term counts correctly selected evidence units.